4 Binomial Trees

 Advanced Applications

-Exercise 4.15 A shout option is an option where the holder is entitled to “shout” at any time before expiration.
+Exercise 4.15 A shout option is an option where the holder is entitled to “shout” at any time prior to expiration.
 Upon shouting, the holder receives the immediate exercise value paid at expiration, plus an at-the-money option with the same expiration.
 The payoff if the holder shouts at time \(\tau\) is \(\max(0, S(\tau)-K, S_T-S(\tau))\) where \(K\) is the original strike.

 1. Show that it is better to shout at some time where \(S(\tau) > K\) than to never shout at all